deathwatchgaming/Unity-BasicVehiclesControl_ForSyntyBR/README.md

 NOTE: This project was developed while / for using Unity 2021+ & 2022+ & Unity 6

+Old_Input_System Directory NOTE:

+Provided variants: ( 2021+ / 2022+ variant & Unity 6+ variant )

-NOTE: This currently still uses the Old Input System, so as such depending on what version of Unity you may be using it may be necessary to make sure such or both is enabled in project settings.
+NOTE: These currently still use the "Old Input System", so as such depending on what version of Unity you may be using it may be necessary to make sure such or both is enabled in project settings.

 Vehicles Currently "Completed" & Included: (total: 42)